Rim-El-Ballouli/questions-entretien-naturalisation-francaise/README.md

 - **History** Flashcard contains information about the history of France.
 - **People** Flashcard mentions the name of a person.
 Names may be hard to memorize and that is the main reason why a tag is used to easily identify the collection of flashcards that contain the name of a person.
 - **Politics** Flashcard contains a information about polotics in France.
-- **Personal (to update)** Flashcards contains personal information that you need to update.
+- **Personal (to update)** Flashcard contains personal information that you need to update.
 For instance a flashcard may ask how often you travel back to your home town or in which commune you live.
-- **Other (to update)** Flashcards contains general information that you need to verify that it is up-to-date.
+- **Other (to update)** Flashcard contains general information that you need to verify that it is up-to-date.
 Some of the information in the flashcards may be outdated since they were created in 2021.
 For instance a flashcard may ask who is the current president of France.
 ```
 > :WARNING: